-To be treated at Haukeland University Hospital you need to be admitted by your doctor.
+To be treated at Haukeland University Hospital you need to be referred by your doctor.
 Everyone who is resident in a Norwegian municipality is entitled to be registered as a patient with a primary doctor (GP).
 This means everyone who is registered in the Population Register as resident in a Norwegian municipality.
 In addition, asylum seekers and their family members are also entitled to be registered with a primary doctor (GP).
 The right lapses if the asylum application is rejected.
 This is called the primary doctor scheme.
 The scheme is voluntary, but if you choose not to be part of it, you must find a doctor yourself.

 If you are a member of the National Insurance Scheme, as a patient in Norway you have certain rights towards the health services.
 Free hospital choice gives you the option to choose what hospital you want to be treated or considered in.
 You are entitled immediate and necessary medical help.
 You are entitled access to your medical journal and information about possible risks and side effects.
 If you are hurt as a result of treatment failure within the health service, you have a right to compensation.